NYCPlanning/ae-zoning-api/README.md

 ```
 npm run dev
 ```

+### ORM setup
+To configure the Drizzle ORM:

+- Run the migrations with `npm run drizzle:migrate`
+- Load the data by running the sql commands in `drizzle-management/load.sql`
+   - This can be done through a db manager, such as pgAdmin or psql

 ### OpenApi documentation
 Open Api documentation is managed through [redoc](https://redocly.com/docs/redoc/).
 Changes to the documentation are managed through edits to the `openapi/openapi.yaml` file.
 The `openapi/index.html` is used to serve the rendered documentation.
 It is generated through the redocly cli and should not be manually edited.